boyair/Icy_tower/README.md

 clone the repo using  "git clone https://github.com/boyair/Icy_tower.git --recursive" (no quotes) run the build script by typing "python build.py" from project directory and open the visual studio solution.

+# Known issues:
+right now on windows, if you resize the window during gameplay platform textures dissapear but get restored after losing and replaying.